 - Icing/confectioners' sugar, for dusting

-- Preheat oven to 375F (190C) and grease a 8-inch (top diameter) skillet or similar sized baking dish with high sides.
+- Preheat oven to 375F (regular bake/not fan assisted) and grease a 8-inch (top diameter) skillet or similar sized baking dish with high sides.
 Set on a baking sheet and set aside.

 - In a medium bowl or the bowl of a stand mixer, cream the butter with the sugar and lemon zest until light and fluffy, about 3 minutes.
 Scrape down the sides of the bowl as necessary.
 In a small bowl, beat the eggs lightly with a fork.
 Add to the creamed butter and sugar mixture and beat to combine.